awsdocs/amazon-redshift-developer-guide/doc_source/c_high_level_system_architecture.md

  **Connections**

-Amazon Redshift communicates with client applications by using industry\-standard PostgreSQL JDBC and ODBC drivers\.
+Amazon Redshift communicates with client applications by using industry\-standard JDBC and ODBC drivers for PostgreSQL\.
 For more information, see [Amazon Redshift and PostgreSQL JDBC and ODBC](c_redshift-postgres-jdbc.md)\.

  **Clusters**